(Cancer of the Esophagus)

 *Esophageal cancer facts Medically Edited by: Charles P. Davis, MD, PhD

-- The esophagus in adults is a muscular tube about 10 inches long that helps move food from the mouth to the stomach composed of a mucosal lining, submucosa, muscle tissue and an outer covering layer of cells.
+- The esophagus in adults is a muscular tube about 10 inches long that helps move food from the mouth to the stomach.
+It is composed of a mucosal lining, submucosa, muscle tissue and an outer covering layer of cells called the adventitia above the diaphragm and the serosa below the diaphragm.

-- Cancer cells are malignant growth of body cells that often form tissue masses or tumors that can spread to other organs.
+- Cancer cells are malignant forms of body cells that often grow to form tissue masses or tumors that can spread to other organs.

 - The two main types of esophageal cancer are adenocarcinomas and squamous cell carcinomas.

-- Risk factors for both types are age 65 or greater, male sex, smoking, heavy drinking, a diet poor in fruits and vegetables, obesity, acid reflux, and Barrett's esophagus.
+- Risk factors for both types are age 65 or greater, male sex, smoking, heavy drinking, a diet poor in fruits and vegetables, obesity, acid reflux, and Barrett's's esophagus.

 - Common symptoms of esophageal cancer include food getting stuck in the esophagus and vomiting, pain with swallowing, chest and/or back pain, heartburn, weight loss and a hoarse voice.